bastien-winant/dlt-pipelines/README.md

 - __schedulers__ ensure scripts are run without human intervention
 - __centalised logging__ keeps stakeholders informed on pipeline runs
 - __shared workflows__ allows engineers to work in the same codebase and environment

+### Available orchestrators
+> Below is a short list of some of the most commonly used orchestrators in use today.
+> They generally provide the same set of orchestration features, but differ in how they are configured.

+#### Apache Airflow
+The industry-standard orchestrator used by teams worldwide, offering flexibility, reliability, and an extensive library of operators.

+#### Dagster
+A data-first orchestrator that emphasizes lineage, observability, and data governance, making it ideal for complex data ecosystems.

+#### Prefect
+A Python-native orchestration tool that blends seamlessly into code-driven workflows, prioritizing simplicity and developer productivity.

+#### Modal
+A serverless orchestrator that removes infrastructure headaches by automatically scaling and managing your workloads in the cloud.

+#### Kestra
+A YAML-driven orchestration platform combining versionable configuration, flexible execution backends, and intuitive visualization tools.

+#### Orchestra
+A modern, integration-friendly orchestrator focused on speed, observability, and easy setup for the modern data stack.